Rationality problem for algebraic tori: CARAT ID of the -classes in dimensions and

-In this section, we will explain how to access the GAP code and the CRAT code of a finite subgroup $G$ of $\GL(n,\bZ)$ $(n\leq 6)$.
+In this section, we will explain how to access the GAP ID and the CARAT ID of a finite subgroup $G$ of $\GL(n,\bZ)$ $(n\leq 6)$.
 We need the GAP (\cite{GAP}) packages CrystCat and CARAT to do the computations below.